 Pason's market positions remain very strong.
-We are the service provider of choice for many leading operators and drilling contractors with Pason equipment installed on over 65% of all active land drilling rigs in the Western Hemisphere.
-We are uniquely positioned to participate in the industry's growth.
+We are the service provider of choice for many leading operators and drilling contractors with Pason equipment installed on over 65% of all active land drilling rigs in the Western Hemisphere and a growing position in the Middle East.
+We continue to be very well positioned to participate in the industry's recovery and growth.

-Hanul Neulo
+Hanul Neut

-Marcel Kessler President and Chief Executive Officer May 2, 2018
+Marcel Kessler President and Chief Executive Officer August 8, 2018